-that w der how the students will be organized for instruction and the type of groupings vill be most effective (partner, small group, large group).
+that w der how the students will be organized for instruction and the type of groupings ill be most effective (partner, small group, large group).
 Use flexible grouping to determine the best fit for a particular activity.
-Decisions about grouping students may be based on different factors depending on the end goal, such as learning profile, interest, readiness, or need. ⊙ Led arning Environment Consi der the classroom environment and individual student workspace.
+Decisions about grouping students may be based on different factors depending on the end goal, such as learning profile, interest, readiness, or need. ⊙ Lec ırning Environment der the classroom environment and individual student work space.
 Provide a quiet work station like a study carrel in a corner of the classroom.
-Plan seating arrangements for students with attention issues, based on traffic patterns and overt distractions (e.g., windows, door, hallway, computer).
-Partner students with a peer for support and guidance. ⊙ Re sources Decid le on the resources that will be used for the learning activity, including oral, print, a texts, and community resources. Ш Locate necessary materials and resources to support different reading levels, learning styles, and П student needs.
+Plan seating arrangements for students with attention issues based on traffic patterns and overt distractions (e.g., windows, door, hallway, computer).
+Partner students with a peer for support and guidance. ⊙ Res sources Decid e on the resources that will be used for the learning activity, including oral, print, medic ı texts, and community resources.
+Locate necessary materials and resources to support different reading levels, learning styles, and student needs.
 Consider using graphic organizers to present information.
 Consider using graphic organizers to present information.
-Prepo re resources to assist students with learning difficulties. - Rewrite materials at a lower reading level.
-Provide a graphic organizer for note-taking (e.g., Cloze style).
+Prepa re resources to assist students with learning difficulties.
+Rewrite materials at a lower reading level.
+Provide a graphic organizer for note taking (e.g., Cloze style).
 Highlight passages of text.
 Reformat handouts and tests as necessary (e.g., provide lines for written responses, put one question per page, rewrite questions or information at a lower reading level, enlarge print and spacing between lines of print).
-Identify web-based supports (e.g., simulations). e that students have the assistive tools and devices to support their learning styles or ne eds.
-For example: highlighters, calculators, sticky notes, rulers, markers, erasable pens, adapted scissors, graph paper, special lined paper, pencil grip, date/number line taped to desk a copy of the lecture notes enlarged or reduced text scribe tape recordings picture prompts manipulatives overlays computers
+Identify web-based supports (e.g., simulations).
+Encure that students have the assistive tools and devices to support their learning styles eds.
+For example, highlighters, calculators, sticky notes, rulers, markers, erasable pens, adapted scissors, graph paper, special lined paper, pencil grip, date/number line taped to desk a copy of the lecture notes enlarged or reduced text scribe tape recordings picture prompts manipulatives overlays computers